RoryByrne1/rorybyrne1.github.io/music.md

 i play and listen to a lot of music

-i've been playing piano and guitar since I was 9, more recently starting to play bass and drums as well
+i've been playing piano and guitar for a very long time, more recently starting to play bass and drums as well

 below are a list of my favourite albums